KimioBox/KimioBox/README.md

 Also, there may be files that use [@DeepSOIC 's Lattice2 workbench][LatticeLink]'s Recompute locker.
 This may be used to avoid FreeCAD to recompute a whole file each time an operation is readjusted.

-In case of contributing using gitflow, and to take advantage of git diff features on FCStd files, and avoid big commit files, paste this lines on .git/config:
+In case of contributing using gitflow, and to take advantage of git diff features on FCStd files, and avoid big commit files, paste this lines on your git configuration (~/.git/config or ~/.gitconfig):
 ```
 [include]
     path = ../.gitconfig